kablamo/dotfiles/README.md

 (https://github.com/kablamo/dotfiles/blob/master/bin/dotfiles).
 It does the
 following:

-* Ignore the 'bin' directory because my .bashrc adds the 'bin' directory to
+* Ignores the 'bin' directory because my .bashrc adds the 'bin' directory to
   $PATH.
 * All the files in 'link' are linked to $HOME.
 * All the files in 'copy' are copied to $HOME.